bazelbuild/bazel/site/docs/skylark/aspects.md

 ### Applying aspects to rule attributes

-Rules can specify that they want to apply aspects to their depenedencies.
+Rules can specify that they want to apply aspects to their dependencies.
 The aspects to be applied to a particular attribute can be specified using the `aspects` parameter to `attr.label` or `attr.label_list` function: